Haseeb-Qureshi/p2p_assignment/README.md

 ## Background
 In this assignment, you'll be building a simple P2P protocol inspired by [**GIMPS**, the Great Internet Mersenne Prime Search](https://en.wikipedia.org/wiki/Great_Internet_Mersenne_Prime_Search).
 GIMPS is a distributed computing project that lets anyone in the world to contribute their computing power to help discover new prime numbers.
 It was founded in 1996 and is still running to this day.

-GIMPS is credited with having discovered the largest currently known prime number: **2⁸²⁵⁸⁹⁹³³ - 1** (in decimal it has 24,862,048 digits).
-This prime number is a [Mersenne prime](https://en.wikipedia.org/wiki/Mersenne_prime).
+GIMPS is credited with having discovered the largest currently known prime number: **2⁸²⁵⁸⁹⁹³³ - 1** (this prime has 24,862,048 digits in decimal).

+GIMPS only searches for [Mersenne primes](https://en.wikipedia.org/wiki/Mersenne_prime).
 Mersenne primes are prime numbers that are one less than a power of 2 (i.e., 2ᴺ - 1).
-GIMPS focuses on searching for Mersenne primes because they possess mathematical properties that make them easy for computers to generate and test.
+GIMPS focuses on these because Mersenne primes possess mathematical properties that make them easy for computers to generate and test.

-The real GIMPS is not actually P2P (it uses a central server to coordinate all of the volunteers), but in our version, we'll be making a fully P2P version.
+The real GIMPS is not actually P2P (it uses a central server to coordinate all of the volunteer computers), but in our version, we'll be making a toy P2P version.

 You will be writing all of your code in `node.py`.